cartigli/vault/xsorted()/III SQL/VIII Joins.md

 ```
 *This way it becomes much easier to spell out the entire relationship.*

-"Practice with the preconfigured dataset: Retrieve all employee numbers (emp_no) and contract start dates (from_date) from the department employees table (dept_emp).
-Add a third column, displaying the name of the department they have signed for (dept_name from the departments table):"
+""Practice with the preconfigured dataset: Retrieve all employee numbers (emp_no) and contract start dates (from_date) from the department employees table (dept_emp).
+Add a third column, displaying the name of the department they have signed for (dept_name from the departments table):""
 ```mysql
 SELECT
 	de.emp_no, de.from_date, d.dept_name